 Daisy Salinas is a San Antonio-based Xicana feminist zinester, punk musician, fest curator, activist and poet whose work explores themes of feminism, decolonization, and social justice.
 Through creating fanzines, punk rock music, and D.I.Y fests, Daisy’s goal is to become the person she needed when she was younger.

-Daisy grew up a Brown punk in a white suburb outside of Nashville, TN but it was not until she experienced misogyny and racism in the punk scene that she discovered the power of zine-making.
-Rather than leave the punk community, she decided to publish Muchacha Fanzine and create her own punk scene.
+Daisy grew up a Brown punk in a white suburb outside of Nashville, TN.
+Having had experienced racism growing up, she found solace in punk but it was not until she experienced misogyny and racism in the punk scene that she discovered the power of zine-making.
+Rather than leave the punk community, she decided to publish Muchacha Fanzine and create her own feminist punk scene.
 Originally about her experiences as a feminist punk of color in a majority white male music scene, Muchacha Fanzine has grown into an international DIY publication that has become an essential space for radicals of color.